Mount Crawford, Stairs Mountain, and Mount Resolution NH via Davis Path

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, my blog may receive a commission at no additional cost to you.

-Mount Crawford, Stairs Mountain, and Mount Resolution NH Hike Details
+Mount Crawford, Stairs Mountain, and Mount Resolution Hike Overview

 Trail: Davis Path

-Mount Crawford (3,128’), Stairs Mountain (3,469’), and Mount Resolution (3,426’) are in Crawford Notch just south of the Presidential Range.
-Each mountain is on the 52 With a View List, and the views do not disappoint!
-Although you can hike each of these mountains separately, I highly recommend hiking them together since Stairs Mountain and Mount Resolution are pretty remote, and the easiest way to get to them is via Davis Path to Mount Crawford.
+Although you can hike each of these mountains separately, I highly recommend hiking them together since Stairs Mountain and Mount Resolution are pretty remote.
+The easiest way to get to them is via Davis Path to Mount Crawford.

-Note: This hike gains about 3,400 feet of elevation total, and 2,000 of it is in the first two miles.
+This hike gains about 3,500 feet of elevation total, and 2,000 of it is in the first two miles.
 This section of the trail is steep and relentless, but the rest is not as steep until you get closer to Stairs Mountain and Mount Resolution.

 Mount Crawford, Stairs Mountain, and Mount Resolution NH via Davis Path Guide